How to clean your drum kit

 Reassembling the drum kit

 Once you’ve finished giving everything a good clean, just reassemble it all and tune the drums up.
-Alternatively, Joe and the team in the Cookes Drum Department are more than happy to service, tune and set-up any drum kit.
+Alternatively, the Cookes Drum Department are more than happy to service, tune and set-up any drum kit.

 It really is that simple, but just cleaning your drum kit every so often will keep your pride and joy in showroom condition and sounding like it’s straight out of Abbey Road.